grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The navigation station sat on top of a stack of flat files which held charts that were not of immediate use to them.
 Behind the flat files, rolls of charts that were more commonly used were stacked between upright stakes.
 When they had the white lights on, the charts showed their age, yellowed and flaking at the edges.

 Hemi had their current position marked with a grease pencil on a glass sheet laying over the chart showing the region they were moving through.
 The black smudges trailed up away from the shore they had left days before.
 They were in the middle of the ocean.
 It was a wasteland, far from any continental shelf or island that they could make it to on battery power alone, while slowly sinking.

 She pulled down a magnifier that hung from the ceiling by a retractable string.
 She looked closely at the grease markings on the chart, and the depth markings around them.
 "Hemi... come down here."

 Hemi's bulk eased down the ladder from the control room a moment later.
 She pointed to a spot on the chart.
 "Figure out how to get us here --- assuming we can hold the boat over the pit and squeeze every last watt from our batteries."

 Hemi peered through the magnifier at the chart, then pulled his slide rule from his pocket.
 He made some adjustments and some marks with the grease pencil on the glass.
 He touched his fingertips with the point of the pencil while muttering some numbers out loud.
 "It's too close to call, mathematically.
 I don't know if we can do it."

-"If we can't fucking do it, it's a very long way to the fucking bottom."
+"If we can't fucking do it, it's a fucking long way to the bottom."

-Keep me informed of our exact depth, speed, battery status, and most importantly the rate at which we are sinking.
-As I get a sense of our rate of, uh... decline, I'll better be able to tell you what our chances are."
+"If I spend some time tracking our exact depth, speed, battery status, and most importantly the rate at which we are sinking, I can get a sense of our rate of, um... decline, I'll better be able to tell you what our chances are in a short while."

 "No chances Hemi.
-I just want you to figure out how to make those fucking numbers add up to us not finding the bottom a mile under water."
+I just want you to figure out how to make those fucking numbers add up so we can find the bottom with the boat in tact, and not a mile under water."
 She climbed up to the control room.

 [//]: # (### They make the run for the tablemount )

 Captain Percy gave Bastian and Gregory a new heading, and Bastian brought the boat limping around to it by applying some rudder.

 "You guys have to do everything you can to keep us up," she told the two men at the controls, "like gliding an airplane with a stalled engine.
 And I want to creep out of here.
 If we go too fast those fuckers above will hear us and know we are still moving.
-If we move away slowly and silently enough, they might just assume we disappeared down into the fucking hole.
+If we are slow and silent, they might just assume we disappeared down into the fucking hole.
 Three knots forward speed Bastian."

 His long skinny arm moved the throttle controls forward until the speed needle hovered a few hashes above its zero pin, indicating 3 knots.
 He withdrew his hands from the controls and attempted to lean his body back in the stiff control seat.
 He pulled a cigarette from a pack sitting next to the throttle control and put it to his lips and lit it.